 Bronwyn McIvor is an artist and illustrator based in Vancouver.

 My practice is focused on painting and drawing, with an interest in exploring the intersection of the beautiful and the grotesque.
-After acquiring a foundation in classical painting in her teens, I attended Langara College’s Fine Arts program and completed my BFA at Emily Carr University.
+After acquiring a foundation in classical painting in my early years, I attended Langara College’s Fine Arts program and completed my BFA at Emily Carr University.

 The Undiscovered Kitchen